The 20 Best Road Trip Games to Play

 Best game to get the whole family talking: Would You Rather?

 Everyone from preschoolers to grandparents can play this simple game of questions.
 One person reads aloud a situation that can range from ridiculous to profound and everyone shares their preference.
 Even sullen teens won’t be able to resist adding their opinions when they hear questions like, “Would you rather eat poop that tastes like chocolate or chocolate that tastes like poop?”
 There are plenty of books, apps, and sites to provide questions but we love this family-friendly version by Robert B. Grand.
+You can add a layer of fun by playing a round centered on road trip snacks—ask your family, “Would you rather eat fruit or pretzels if you were stuck on the road forever?”
+Then, debate!

 Best game for fighting kids: Punch Buggy